Making your real Christmas tree last through the holidays

 Photo 1.
 The pull test is a quick and easy way to assess the freshness of a real Christmas tree.
 Photo by Bert Cregg, MSU.

-Nothing says the holidays like having a real Christmas tree in the house.
-However, surveys indicate that the potential mess of pine needles on the floor often deters would-be real tree buyers.
-Michigan State University Extension reminds consumers that the keys to keeping the needles on your tree while it is on display in your house can be summarized as: fresh tree, fresh cut, fresh water.
+Nothing looks, feels or smells like the holidays quite like having a real Christmas tree in the house.
+However, surveys indicate that the potential mess of pine needles dropping on the floor deters would-be real tree buyers.
+Michigan State University Extension offers three simple steps to consumers to help keep your trees needles on the tree and minimize post-holiday cleanups.

-Starting with a fresh tree is essential to good needle retention and tree keepability.
+Starting with a fresh tree is essential to good needle retention.
 The best way to ensure a fresh tree is to cut one yourself at one of the many choose and cut farms located throughout Michigan.
 Use the Michigan Christmas Tree Association website to find a farm near you.

-If you are not able to get your tree up right away, be sure to keep the tree in a cool, protected spot such as a garage, with the cut end in a bucket of water.
+If you are not able to get your tree in your house right away, be sure to store the tree in a cool, protected space such as a garage with the cut end submerged in a bucket of water.
 If you buy a tree from a tree lot or a garden center, you can check the tree for freshness by doing the pull test.
 Gently pull on a shoot with your thumb and fingers; if the tree is fresh, you should not have any needles come off in your hand (Photo 1).

 A man cuts the base off of a Christmas tree.